yandex/porto/porto.md

 * **bind** - bind mounts: \<source\> \<target\> \[ro|rw\];...

-    This option creates new mount namespace and binds directories and files from parent container mount namespace.
-Bind mounts are invisible from host or parent container and cannot be used for volumes.
+    This option creates new mount namespace and binds directories or files from parent container mount namespace.
+Resulting bind-mounts are invisible from host or parent container and cannot be used for creating volumes.
+    For that use volume **backend**=bind instead.

 * **stdout\_path** - stdout file, default: internal rotated storage